swiss-territorial-data-lab/proj-roadsurf/README.md

 ## Other uses

 ### Preprocessing
-To reproduce exaclty the procedure described in the technical documentation, you will have to use the product SWISSIMAGE RS instead of SWISSIMAGE 10 cm.
-We obtained it on a hard disk and transfered it to our S3 cloud with the script `RS_images_to_S3.py`.
+To reproduce exactly the procedure described in the technical documentation, you will have to use the product SWISSIMAGE RS instead of SWISSIMAGE 10 cm.
+We obtained it on a hard disk and transferred it to our S3 cloud with the script `RS_images_to_S3.py`.
-Then, with the help of the script `tif2cog.py`, the images were tranformed from 16-bits TIFF to 8-bits Cloud Optimized GeoTiff files and Titiler was used to access them like tiles in a WMTS service.
+Then, with the help of the script `tif2cog.py`, the images were transformed from 16-bits TIFF to 8-bits Cloud Optimized GeoTiff files and Titiler was used to access them like tiles in a WMTS service.

 ```
 python scripts/preprocessing/RS_images_to_S3 config/config_preprocessing.yaml